tektronix/keithley/Instrument_Examples/General/Instrument_Communication_Resouces/README.md

 --- Presents docstring suggestions for RS-232 settings that might otherwise be difficult to piece together from documentation.<br>
 --- Provides echoing of commands to the terminal when the internal flag is set.<br>

+* RS485demo.py<br>
+--- Leverages the serial Python package to help show how a user can automate communications with devices or instrumantation that use RS-485.